 Your server is now ready for the validated merge.

-Now, on a developer laptop where you’d like to use the validated merge feature, register this Jenkins job as the remote repository.
+Now, on a developer laptop where you would like to use the validated merge feature, register this Jenkins job as the remote repository.
 The exact URL of the Git repository in the Jenkins job can be obtained by the "Git Repository for Validated Merge" page on the job top page.
 You might see an HTTP URL instead of SSH URL, if you haven’t enabled the security setting.

 $ git remote add jenkins ssh://example.com:2222/foo